coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 - Supreme Divi Text Badges - This will show a badge before or after the text.
 A great way to show highlighted/important text badge.
 - Supreme Divi Menu - Display your WordPress menu and design it in whatever way you want.
 Use it for Footer or Sidebar.
 - Supreme Divi Price List - Create attractive and stunning Price List for your business with easy options.
 Perfect for menus, catalogs, product lists and any other list of featured items.
+- Supreme Divi Business Hours - This will allow customers to know your service availability time.

 Divi Supreme Extentions